For questions about the application process or grant requirements, contact your GAP Project Officer.

 Program Capacity-Building Activities: Waste Management

-For recommendations on developing solid waste management capacity under the 2013 GAP Guidance, see Attachment C.
+For recommendations on developing solid waste management capacity, see Appendix I of the GAP Guidance.

 Implementation Activities: Waste Management

-The Consolidated Appropriations Act states that EPA may provide tribes financial assistance under GAP for “solid waste and recovered materials collection, transportation, backhaul, and disposal services” through FY 2020.
-Tribes seeking GAP financial assistance for these unique activities should include a work plan commitment to identify:
+Tribes seeking financial assistance for solid waste and recovered materials collection, transportation, backhaul, and disposal activities should include a work plan commitment to identify:

 - Where the serviced materials came from (residential, institutional, or commercial sources).

-- How much material was serviced (weight/volume estimate).
+- How much material was serviced (weight/volume/number estimate).

 C. System for Award Management (SAM)